Making the most of life after a cancer diagnosis

-Like Parkinson’s, ET is a movement disorder, one of a group of neurological conditions that causes either increased, involuntary movements or a slowing down of movement.
+Like Parkinson’s, essential tremor is a movement disorder, one of a group of neurological conditions that cause either increased, involuntary movements or a slowing down of movement.
 Essential tremor is generally not considered dangerous, though it does progress over time.
-It is 8 times more common than Parkinson’s and overall, is the most common movement disorder.
+It is eight times more common than Parkinson’s and overall, the most common movement disorder.

-While the exact cause of ET is unknown, for many patients there is a family history of the disorder.
-However, for some ET patients, there is no family connection at all.
+While the exact cause of essential tremor is unknown, for many patients there is a family history of the disorder.
+However, for some essential tremor patients, there is no family connection at all.

 Is it essential tremor?

-Most often, a primary care physician is the first to evaluate a patient experiencing tremor and may prescribe medication if the tremor begins to interfere with the patient’s daily activities.
+Most often, a primary care physician is the first to evaluate a patient experiencing essential tremor.
+They may prescribe medication if the tremor begins to interfere with the patient’s daily activities.
 A neurologist may also help confirm the diagnosis and continue working with the patient to manage the tremor.

 “The diagnosis of essential tremor is based on clinical symptoms and is often suspected when a patient has hand tremor — more specifically, what is called an action tremor,” says Dr. Justin Nowell, a Sharp neurologist specializing in movement disorders.
 “This means the tremor is happening when patients are holding a posture or moving their arms.”